Roll-In Shower: Complete Guide to Safe, Wheelchair-Accessible Bathing

 Roll-in shower drainage discussion between contractor and senior homeowner in modern bathroom

-In this nuts-and-bolts guide, I’ll walk you through everything you need to know about a roll-in shower installation—from basic features to installation considerations—to help you make informed decisions for yourself or your loved ones.
+In this nuts-and-bolts guide, I’ll walk you through everything you need to know about a roll-in shower installation—from basic features to installation considerations—to help you make informed decisions for yourself or loved ones.

 What Is a Roll-In Shower?

+Roll-in showers are one of the most effective upgrades for reducing fall risk, especially as part of a larger aging-in-place bathroom plan.
 A roll-in shower is built with accessibility in mind.
 Unlike standard showers that have a curb or step, a roll-in shower has a zero-threshold entry.

 That means a person using a wheelchair or walker can roll or walk in without lifting their feet or needing assistance.